-Before using the technique described in "Aggregating Measures Over Attributes" on page 4-14, ensure that the calculation is meaningful.
+Before using the technique described in "Aggregating Measures Over Attributes", ensure that the calculation is meaningful.
 For example, the common calculation Percent Change might be defined as a calculated measure in a cube.
-Summing over Percent Change would produce unexpected results, because the calculation for Percent Change $((a-b)/b_i)$ is not additive.
+Summing over Percent Change would produce unexpected results, because the calculation for Percent Change ((a-b)/b) is not additive.